 If repeating a course, the student must take the exact course taken before.
 If it was a regular class, the student must repeat the regular class.
-If it was an Honors class, the student must repeat the Honors class.
+If it was an Honors class, the student has the option of repeating the Honors class or taking a regular class.
 A student cannot repeat a regular class as an Honors class and receive Honors credit.

 When a student takes a course or a single semester course for the second time, the higher grade will be used for the GPA and the lower grade will not be used in determining GPA as long as the original grade was a passing mark (B, C, or D